ZLoverty/AN/Protocol/print-micro-channels.md

 **Open the main chamber**

 Once everything is on, we can open the main chamber of Nanoscribe.
-First, unlock the box with the red knob on the very left side.
-Then, press the "reset" button twice (or more), until the "open" button is blinking.
+First, unlock the box with the red switch on the very left side.
+Then, press the "reset" button twice (or more), until the "open" button stops blinking.
 Press "open", the box will open.

 **Install objective**

 Take the 25X objective from the (2nd) drawer.
 Put a white rubber collar around the objective to prevent damages from flowing resin or oil.
 Then put the objective on the right port.

-#### Sample preparation

-- Sample holder
-- scotch tape (green)
-- tweezer
-- cut silicon wafer
-- IPS resin

-Put a piece of square silicon wafer on the right spot of sample holder, fix with tape.
-Put a drop of resin in the middle of the wafer.
-Note that we don't use the first drop that comes out of the resin tube.
-Flip the sample holder and load it on Nanoscribe.

 #### Software